Generation of large-scale continuous-variable cluster states multiplexed both in time and frequency domains

-Furthermore, one can utilize two or more methods that mentioned above to get large-scale CV cluster states of rich structures.
-Large-scale bi-layer square lattice CV cluster state was investigated by multiplexing in both time and frequency domains\cite{alexander(2016),wu(2020)}.
-Spatio-temporal CV cluster states of different structures were demonstrated by combining the optical- and spatial-mode multiplexing\cite{zhangJing(2017),yangrg(2020)}.
-In this paper, we consider both time and frequency multiplexing and propose a scheme to parallel generate large-scale CV cluster states of zig-zag structure, which has strong scalability and can be further extended to three-dimensional (3D) cluster state.
+Furthermore, one can utilize two or more methods mentioned above to get large-scale CV cluster states of rich structures.
+Large-scale bi-layer square lattice CV cluster state was investigated by time and frequency multiplexing\cite{alexander(2016),wu(2020)}.
+Spatio-temporal CV cluster states of different structures were demonstrated by combining optical- and spatial-mode multiplexing\cite{zhangJing(2017),yangrg(2020)}.
+In this paper, we consider both time and frequency multiplexing and propose a scheme to parallel generate large-scale CV cluster states of zig-zag structure, which has strong scalability and can be further extended to generate a three-dimensional (3D) cluster state.